-- Each IF establishes its sport's own eligibility criteria in accordance with the Olympic Charter.
-Such criteria must be submitted to the IOC Executive Board for Approval. - 2 The application of the eligibility criteria lies with the IFs, their affiliated national federations and the NOCs in the fields of their respective responsibilities. - 3 Except as permitted by the IOC Executive Board, no competitor, coach, trainer or Official who participates in the Olympic Games may allow his person, name, picture or sports performances to be used for advertising purposes during the Olympic Games. - 4 The entry or participation of a competitor in the Olympic Games shall not be conditional on any financial consideration.
+3. Except as permitted by the IOC Executive Board, no competitor, team official or other team personnel who participates in the Olympic Games may allow his person, name, picture or sports performances to be used for advertising purposes during the Olympic Games.
+2 The application of the eligibility criteria lies with the IFs, their affiliated national federations and the NOCs in the fields of their respective responsibilities.

+3 Except as permitted by the IOC Executive Board, no competitor, coach, trainer or Official who participates in the Olympic Games may allow his person, name, picture or sports performances to be used for advertising purposes during the Olympic Games.

+4 The entry or participation of a competitor in the Olympic Games shall not be conditional on any financial consideration.